Scrince/Arculus_Recovery/CONTRIBUTING.md

 Run the checks that match the touched surface:

+- Run `npm run test:html` for changes to `Arculus_Beta.html` or its browser harness.
+Use `test:smoke` or `test:crypto` for a focused iteration.
+- Run `npm run test:python` for Python core, CLI, launcher, packaging, or GUI asset-discovery changes.
+- Run `npm run test:tauri` for Tauri/Rust or prepared-asset changes.
+On Windows, run `npm run test:tauri:windows` before publishing MSI/NSIS installers and add `-RequireSignature` when the release policy requires code signing.
-- Open `Arculus_Recovery.html` locally with networking disabled.
+- Open `Arculus_Beta.html` locally with networking disabled.
 - Validate the standard `abandon ... about` mnemonic.
 - Generate and validate both 12-word and 24-word mnemonics when BIP39 changed.
 - Derive at least one known Bitcoin address vector.